chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 #.
 Run ``chef-marketplace-ctl hostname <new.fully.qualified.hostname.com>`` to update the hostname.

 #.
-Run ``automate-ctl reconfigure`` to ensure Chef Automate has beeen correctly configured with the new hostname.
+Run ``automate-ctl reconfigure`` to ensure Chef Automate has been correctly configured with the new hostname.

 #.
-Run ``chef-server-ctl reconfigure`` to ensure Chef server has beeen correctly configured with the new hostname.
+Run ``chef-server-ctl reconfigure`` to ensure Chef server has been correctly configured with the new hostname.

 #.
 Run ``automate-ctl restart`` to restart Chef Automate